superstooge/batch-bump/README.md

 # 📦 batch-install-and-push

-A CLI tool to **bulk install or remove npm packages** across multiple repositories.
+A small CLI toolkit to **bulk install or remove npm packages** across multiple local repositories.

-Supports automatic branch creation, commits, pushes, logging, and optional parallel execution.
+This repo contains two scripts with clear responsibilities:

+- `sync.js` — fetches remote refs and pulls a branch **only if that branch already exists locally**.
+It does **not** create branches.
+Use it to refresh remote refs/branches.
+- `batch.js` — the main workflow: ensures the expected branch exists locally (creates it from `origin/<branch>` or falls back to `origin/main` / `main`), runs installs/removals, commits, and optionally pushes.

 ---

-## 🚀 Features
+## 🚀 Key differences (important)

-- ✅ Install or remove one or more packages in multiple repos
-- ✅ Automatically creates/checks out a branch per repo
-- ✅ Commits `package.json` and `package-lock.json` changes
-- ✅ Pushes changes to the specified branch (unless skipped)
-- ✅ Prints a summary table at the end
-- ✅ Supports `--dry-run` and `--skip-push`
-- ✅ Supports `--verbose` for terminal output
-- ✅ Supports `--parallel` execution (with concurrency limit)
-- ✅ Each repo has its own log file in `/logs`
+- `sync.js` will **never** create a new local branch.
+It only updates remote refs and pulls if the branch is already checked out locally.
+This is by design.
+- `batch.js` is responsible for creating the local branch (if missing) before performing package changes and pushing.
+- Both scripts support `--only` to limit work to a subset of repos listed in `repos.json`.

 ---

+## ✅ Features

+- Bulk install or remove packages in many repos
+- `--only` to target specific repositories (comma-separated list matching `name` or `path` in `repos.json`)
+- `batch.js` will create a local branch when missing:

+  - prefer `origin/<branch>` → create a tracking local branch
+  - else create locally from `origin/main` or local `main` as fallback

+- `--dry-run` shows what would be executed without changing repositories
+- `--skip-push` for disabling remote pushes when running `batch.js`
+- `--verbose` prints command output to the terminal
+- Optional parallel execution with a concurrency limit (defaults to sequential unless `--parallel` is provided)
+- Per-repo logs are written to `./logs/` (see `processRepo.js` behavior)

+---

-## 📁 Project Structure
+## 📁 Project structure

 ```
 .
-├── batch.js          # The CLI entry point
+├── batch.js          # The main CLI entry (creates local branches, installs, commits, pushes)
+├── sync.js           # Lightweight fetch/pull tool (does NOT create branches)
-├── processRepo.js    # Repo-level operations (git, npm, logs)
+├── processRepo.js    # Repo-level operations (git, npm, logging, push)
 ├── printSummary.js   # Summary table renderer
 ├── repos.json        # Repository config
 └── logs/             # Output logs per repo